srikar8/semantic_search_clip/README.md

-# Semantic Image Search Engine
+# Semantic Image Search

-A powerful semantic image search engine built using CLIP (Contrastive Language-Image Pre-training) and FAISS for efficient similarity search.
+A powerful semantic image search built using CLIP (Contrastive Language-Image Pre-training) and FAISS for efficient similarity search.
 This application allows users to search through a large collection of images using either text descriptions or similar images.

 ## Features